dvdzkwsk/react-redux-starter-kit/README.md

 import 'styles/core.scss'; // this imports ~/src/styles/core.scss
 ```

 Furthermore, this `styles` directory is aliased for sass imports, which further eliminates manual directory traversing; this is especially useful for importing variables/mixins.

-An example nested `.scss` file:
+Here's an example:

 ```scss
 // current file: ~/src/styles/some/nested/style.scss